hactar-is/frink/docs/source/index.rst

 About
 -----

 Frink is a super basic ORM-like thing for using RethinkDB in Flask, built on top of Schematics.
-It has built in compatibility with :ref:`flask-security`.

 ..
 WARNING::

     Frink is currently pre-alpha and extremely likely to change.
-However, it is stable enough in the Flask-Security datastore that you could probably use it to enable Flask-Security to work with RethinkDB.

 .. toctree::
    :maxdepth: 2